 Mr. Thierry Pourchet is Vice-President and Chief Financial Officer of Pernod Ricard Americas.
 Mr. Pourchet was Vice-President and Chief Financial Officer of Corby from 2009 to 2011.
 Mr. Pourchet was Chief Operating Officer of Malibu-Kahlúa International, a dba of Pernod Ricard U.S.A.
 LLC, from 2008 to 2009, in addition to Chief Financial Officer of Malibu-Kahlúa International, a dba of Pernod Ricard U.S.A.
 LLC, from 2005 to 2009.
 Mr. Pourchet held a number of financial positions with the Pernod Ricard Group, from 1993 to 2005.
 Prior to joining Pernod Ricard, he held various positions with Arthur Andersen since 1990.

-Board/Committee Membership Attendance Attendar nce (Total)
+Board/Committee Membership Attendance Attendance (Total)

-Board Board 94%
+Board Board 9/11 82%

-Audit 4 of 4
+Audit 3/4

-Corporate Governance & Nomin 4 of 4

-Retirement Committee 2 of 2

 Equity Ownership

-Year Voting Class A Common Market Value of Equity Hol dings (1)
+Year Voting Class A Common Shares Market \ /alue of Equity Ho ldings (1)

-Shares